If you are producing work for the site, please read the below:

 Conflicts

-You should not review a book if you are close friends with the author, or are thanked in the acknowledgements.
-You should not review a book if you work for the publisher, or they are currently publishing you.
-Let us know if you blurbed the book (which does not disqualify), or any other potential conflict.
+You should not review a book if you are close friends with the author, are thanked in the acknowledgements, or have a close relationship with the publisher.
+Let us know if you blurbed the book (which doesn’t necessarily disqualify you), or any other potential conflict.
 It is fine to mention a book that falls into the above categories in a broader context, or to recommend it in a list, with due disclosure as appropriate.

 Diligence